-The self-cleaning filter is for use as a pre-filter for pumps pumping water (2-50 °C).
-It is designed for attachment to the end of the suction line.
-It has internal cleaning rotors that continually back-flush the filter screen, removing suspended solids that are adhering to the filter screen.
+The self cleaning filter is for use as a pre-filter for pumps pumping water (2-85C) containing a maximum of (1000mg/litre) suspended solids It is designed for attachment to the end of the suction line.
+It has an internal cleaning rotor that continually backflushes the filter screen, removing suspended solids that are adhering to the filter screen.
 The cleaning rotor is powered by taking a Tee off the output of the pump.